JohnnYDeveloperAHK/SysInfoLogger/README.md

 ---

+## Disclaimer

+I, **Nikola Glavinić**, am not responsible for any misuse of this tool.
+Its sole purpose is for testing and educational purposes.

+---

 ## Usage

+1. Extract the `.exe` or `.ahk` file to a folder or your desktop.
-1. Run the script in a secure environment (preferably a virtual machine).
+2. Run the script in a secure environment (preferably a virtual machine).
-2. The tool will display detailed system information, simulating what could be accessed by a potential virus.
+3. The tool will display detailed system information, simulating what could be accessed by a potential virus.

 ---